zonemaster/zonemaster/docs/public/specifications/test-zones/Zone-TP/zone09.md

-# Specification of Test Scenariso for ZONE09
+# Specification of Test Scenarios for ZONE09

 ## Table of contents